MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

 ## Delete individual rows

-Both purge and soft delete can be used for deleting individual rows, but they are designed for completely different scenarios.
-The methods prevent deleted records from being recovered, regardless of any retention or recoverability settings.
+Both purge and soft delete can be used for deleting individual rows, but while soft delete doesn't necessarily delete the storage artifacts that contain records to delete, purge does delete all such storage artifacts.

+Both methods prevent deleted records from being recovered, regardless of any retention or recoverability settings.
 The deletion process is final and irreversible.

 ### Soft delete